nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Here is the list of commands available:
 __________________________________________________________________________________________________________
 1. To add a user: add_user [Name]
-2. To add a lesson: add_lesson n/[Name] t/[Titile] d/[Day] st/[StartTime] et/[EndTime] m/[Mode]
+2. To add a lesson: add_lesson n/[Name] t/[Title] d/[Day] st/[StartTime] et/[EndTime] m/[Mode]
 3. To add a meeting: add_meeting t/[Title] d/[Day] st/[StartTime] et/[EndTime] m/[Mode]
 4. To delete a lesson: delete n/[Name] i/[Index]
-5. To list all lessons: list all
+5. To list all events: list all
-6. To list a user's lessons: list [Name]
+6. To list a user's events: list [Name]
+7. To list all lessons: list_lesson all
+8. To list a user's lessons: list_lesson [Name]
+9. To list all meetings: list_meeting all
-7. To find free timeslots: free
+10. To find free timeslots: free
-8. To find free timeslots given a minimum duration: free [duration]
+11. To find free timeslots given a minimum duration: free [duration]
-9. To clear all entries: clear all
+12. To clear all entries: clear all
-10. To clear all entries: clear [Name]
+13. To clear all entries: clear [Name]
-11. To exit the application: exit
+14. To exit the application: exit
 __________________________________________________________________________________________________________
 ```